RAMAKRISHNA1009/RAMAKRISHNA1009/README.md

 - 👋 Hi, I’m RAMAKRISHNA
 - 👀 I’m interested in Front-End Web-development
-- 🌱 I’m currently learning JS
+- 🌱 I’m currently learning Java
 - 💞️ I’m looking to collaborate on open source projects and startups
-- 📫 How to reach me ramak5135@gmail.com
+- 📫 How to reach me ramak5138@gmail.com

 <!---
 RAMAKRISHNA1009/RAMAKRISHNA1009 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.